Ruijin–Meizhou railway

-The Ruijin–Meizhou railway (Simplified Chinese: 瑞梅铁路) is a railway line currently under construction in Jiangxi, China.
+The Ruijin–Meizhou railway (瑞梅铁路 (ruì méi tiě lù)) is a railway line currently under construction in Jiangxi, China.
 The line will be 240.3 km long and have a maximum speed of 160 km/h.
 In May 2024, it was expected the line would be completed in 2027.

 The northern terminus of the line is Ruijin railway station while the southern terminus is Meizhou railway station.